The Arsenal

 If you’ve played more than one campaign of Hearts of Iron IV, you know the routine: You start a fresh campaign and immediately have to manually recreate your favorite infantry or tank templates from memory.

 The Reality: In-game division templates are locked to your specific save file.
 They don't carry over, and you can't export them to your next run.
 This has been a community pain point for years.
-HOI4 Designer was built so you can carry around your template designs over multiple runs specifically to bridge this gap:
+Hoidesigner was built so you can carry around your template designs over multiple runs specifically to bridge this gap:

 • Global Saves: Your designs are saved locally on your device without requiring any accounts.